 To use the YaleMail service, which provides a branded @aya.yale.edu address, you will need to have a YaleMail Gmail account.

 If you used the Virtual Yale Station forwarding service prior to 2016, we created a YaleMail account for you when the service was migrated in February 2016.
-If you do not wish to use YaleMail, please email us and let us know you would like us to deactivate your @aya.yale.edu address.
+If you do not wish to use YaleMail, please complete this form and let us know you would like us to deactivate your @aya.yale.edu address.